 There's some animosity between Bronies and oldschool collectors, from both sides.
 I can understand why there is, I suppose, but it annoys me that so much of it is down to sheer ignorance.
 Some Bronies figure all oldschool collectors to be 'elderly' (actual word used to describe us!) and boring, only interested in the original generation of toys and not given to the new fandom.
 Some collectors, meanwhile, distrust the Bronies because they're unsure of their motives, because they've made My Little Pony their own and some older fans don't like the direction they've taken the fandom in.
 I think this is all probably a blog-post for another time, so I won't dwell on it here, but personally I think the Brony movement is the best thing to happen to the MLP world, and I've only good things to say about it.

 My Little Pony is more than just a collection or a hobby.
 It's a community.
 It's a lifetime spent around colour and magic and friendship and yes, My Little Pony is also awesome silly little toys, daft cartoons and empty pockets.
 Sure, some of the new fans will dwindle away when the fad and hype wears off, but there will be those who stick around for the long haul.

-I don't think my parents ever imagined, when they picked up Sunshine for the very first time, that I'd still own her, and over a thousand like her, over twenty years later.
+I don't think my parents ever imagined, when they picked up Sunshine for the very first time, that I'd still own her, and over a thousand like her, decades later.
 But I do, and there's no sign of this stopping any time soon.

 And that's pretty damned awesome, really.